exploratory-io/book/viz/trend-line.md

 ### Linear Regression  —  LM

-This one uses Linear Regression (lm) internally and draw linear (straight) lines.
+This one uses Linear Regression (lm) internally and draws linear (straight) lines.

 ![](images/trend-liner.png)

 ### Polynomial  —  Loess

-This one uses Local Polynomial Regression (loess) internally to draw trend lines.
-It is the best to use when the data size is small.
-This option will be automatically disabled if the data size is more than 1000 for the performance reason.
+This one uses the Local Polynomial Regression (loess) internally to draw trend lines.
+It is best to use when the data size is small.
+This option will be automatically disabled if the data size is more than 1000 for performance reasons.

 ![](images/trend-loess.png)

 ### Polynomial  —  GAM

-This one uses Generalized Additive Model (GAM) internally to draw trend lines.
+This one uses the Generalized Additive Model (GAM) internally to draw trend lines.
 It is the best to use when the data size is large.

 ![](images/trend-gam.png)